Licensing is the magic feather you’ll tickle across your business to

 What is in Artistic License?

-15 step-by-step lessons of very specific instruction for getting a licensing deal.
+19 lessons and 3 video interviews with very specific instruction for getting a licensing deal.
 I walk you through exactly how to find an interested company and set up a mutually-beneficial deal with them.
 No drama.
 No stress.
 And lots of extra money.
 Included in the program are bonus sample materials like a sample contract and a sample introductory email to use when pitching a manufacturer the first time.

 You’ll catch all the behind-the-scenes specifics you would have never figured out on your own until they were biting at you ferociously making you question your every move.
 Thank goodness!
 That would have been no bueno.
 And if you run into confusion, I’m available through the course contact button to help you out at any step along the way.
 Here is what those steps look like, lesson by lesson: